Questions & answers about treatment in the ERCM

 Is the treatment always “non-invasive”?

-As a rule, the Cyberknife treatment is always non-invasive.
-However, prior to treating some respiratory (e.g., lungs) or mobile organs (e.g., prostate) to mark the tumor, gold markers may need to be inserted into the tumor tissue under local anesthesia.
-The gold markers are used to guide the treatment.
+In general, Cyberknife treatment is always non-invasive.
+However, before treating some respiratory (e.g., lung) or mobile organs (e.g., prostate) to mark the tumor, it may be necessary to insert gold markers into the tumor tissue under local anesthesia.
+The gold markers are used to guide treatment.

 7